google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

     Blockly.blockRendering.MarkerSvg);
 ```

 Override `createDomInternal_`.
 This method is in charge of creating all dom elements for the marker.
-We are going to add a new path element for when the cursor is on a block.
+Add a new path element for when the cursor is on a block.
 ```js
 CustomMarkerSvg.prototype.createDomInternal_ = function() {
   CustomMarkerSvg.superClass_.createDomInternal_.call(this);